gabrieldemarmiesse/python-on-whales/README.md

 * Nice SSH support for remote daemons.
 * Docker object as Python objects: Container, Images, Volumes, Services... and their attributes are updated in real-time!
+* Each Docker object can be used as a context manager.
+When getting out of the context, the Docker object is removed automatically, even if an exception occurs.
 * A fully typed API compatible with `pathlib` and `os.path`

-### Why another project?
+## Why another project?
 Why not build on Docker-py?

 Two major differences do not permit that: